-Opportunities to build on these corridors by increasing service frequency and reliability will ensure public transport is highly competitive with car use. - 5.16 Stagecoach supports the delivery of development alongside the A38 corridor at Whitminster as it would help to catalyse the necessary step change in bus service provision needed to help meet the Council's wider sustainability goals, including carbon neutrality. - 5.17 Access to the Site would be from the A38, A419 and Grove Lane.
+- 4.13 Access to the Site is proposed to be from the A38.
+A419 and Grove Lane.
 Being located alongside key road corridors close to M5 Junction 13 provides good access to the strategic road network which is important for access to the proposed employment area located alongside the A419.
-It also provides a unique opportunity for the Site to facilitate an 'Interchange Hub' for seamless multi-modal connectivity. - 5.18 The development proposals include a local centre sited between the existing village and new population which would create a focus for the existing community as well as the new one.
+It also provides a unique opportunity for the Site to facilitate an 'Interchange Hub' for seamless multi-modal integration.
+In addition, the Site offers the potential to secure a location for a 'Strategic Interchange Hub' providing for longer distance connectivity via express services to major conurbations.
+The development proposals include a local centre sited between the existing village and new population which would create a focus for the existing community as well as the new one.
 This together with the provision of primary schools, community facilities and employment would increase self-containment and encourage walking and cycling modes of travel.

-- 5.19 Access to the Site from the A38, A419 and Grove Lane offers an opportunity to provide a sustainable transport corridor through the development with a focus on sustainable travel modes, allowing the existing A38 to be retained as the main route for general traffic.
-Alternatively a new route through the development could be provided as an all traffic route, allowing the focus of the existing A38 corridor in the vicinity of the Site to be on sustainable travel modes with bus priority.
-This would support the Stroud STS and the Movement Corridors strategy. - 5.20 The access strategy would also offer the potential to downgrade or even close Grove Lane to through traffic towards its western end.
+Access to the Site from the A38, A419 and Grove Lane offers an opportunity to provide a sustainable transport corridor through the development with a focus on sustainable travel modes, allowing the existing A38 to be retained as the main route for general traffic.
+This would support the Stroud Sustainable Transport Strategy and the Movement Corridors strategy. - 4.14 The access strategy would also offer the potential to downgrade or even close Grove Lane to through traffic towards its western end.
 National Cycle Route 45 routes along Grove Lane in the vicinity of the Site and therefore this would significantly benefit cyclists on this section of NCR 45.
 It would also address local concerns regarding rat running along this route and the long standing highway safety concerns with the A38 / Grove Lane crossroads junction.
-Furthermore, it would allow Grove Lane to become part of a sustainable transport corridor, providing a key bus priority route to/ from the A38 and Stonehouse, including the Great Oldbury, West of Stonehouse Strategic Allocation, and Stroud.
+Furthermore, it would allow the potential for Grove Lane to become part of a sustainable transport corridor, providing a key bus priority route to/from the A38 and Stonehouse, including the Great Oldbury, West of Stonehouse Strategic Allocation, and Stroud.